TanzirR/Multilingual-Retrieval-Augmented-Generation-RAG-System/README.md

 2. **Extract Text (OCR):**
-   pdf_file_path = './data/bangla-text.pdf' (Make sure the pdf is inside the data directory.
-Update the pdf_file_path with the name of the pdf in extract_text.py)
+   In extract.py, make sure to update the pdf_file_path = './data/bangla-text.pdf' with your pdf name and directory of the pdf.
    ```bash
    python extract_text.py
    ```